start-angular/SB-Admin-BS4-Angular-8/README.md

-# SB Admin rewritten in AngularJS and Bootstrap 4
+# SB Admin rewritten in Angular2 and Bootstrap 4

 Simple Dashboard Admin App built using Angular 2 and Bootstrap 4

-This project is a port of the famous Free Admin Bootstrap Theme [SB Admin v2.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular Theme.
+This project is a port of the famous Free Admin Bootstrap Theme [SB Admin v2.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular2 Theme.

 Powered by [StartAngular](http://startangular.com/) & [StrapUI](http://strapui.com/)